FrancescoPase/bikesharing/README.md

-# Bikesharing
+# Bike Sharing and Urban Mobility in a Post-Pandemic World

 Analysis of NY Bike Sharing serivce during the Covid-19 pandemic.
+This is the code used to generate the analysis reported in the paper "Bike Sharing and Urban Mobility in a Post-Pandemic World".

 ## Data